thnewlands/BlenderToDreamteckSplines/README.md

 ![Unity_e0gwfO2rXy](https://user-images.githubusercontent.com/4378629/188006592-0eece84d-f1ef-4b35-a490-ee4f7e71e738.png)

 ## Notes

+This was developed on Blender 3.2.2.
+I can't promise it will work on versions before it.

 Currently does not support normals or colors.
 I'm very open to pull requests so if you have a good idea for implementing either please don't be a stranger!
 Both are disabled by default.